finos/perspective/docs/md/js.md

 const table1 = worker.table(data);
 ```

-`table()`s are columnar data structures, and each column must have a single
+`tables()` are columnar data structures, and each column must have a single
-type - perspective supports `integer`, `float`, `string`, `boolean`, and
-`datetime` types.
-When passing simple data directly to the `table()`
-constructor, the type of each column is inferred automatically; however, in some
+type.
+When passing data directly to the `table()` constructor, the type of each column is inferred automatically.

+Perspective supports the following types:

+- integer
+- float
+- boolean
+- date
+- datetime
+- string

-case, the inferrence algorithm may not return exactly what you'd like.
-For
+In some cases, the inferrence algorithm may not return exactly what you'd like.
-example, a column may be interpretted as a `datetime` when you intend it to be a
+For example, a column may be interpreted as a `datetime` when you intended it to
-`string`, or a column may have no values at all (yet), as it will be updated
+be a `string`, or a column may have no values at all (yet), as it will be
-with values from a real-time data source later on.
-In these cases, it may be
+updated with values from a real-time data source later on.

-useful to instead instatiate a `table()` with a <i>schema</i>:
+In these cases, create a `table()` with a _schema_:

 ```javascript
 // With a schema